Cornbread Stuffing

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Cornbread Stuffing is in my opinion far superior to that white bread stuff (although I always make both for Thanksgiving HA!).
+This Easy Cornbread Stuffing Recipe for Thanksgiving is, in my opinion, far superior to that white bread stuff (although I always have both on my Thanksgiving table, HA!).
 Made with my homemade cornbread and fresh sage, this will be your star side dish this year.
 Prefer it with meat added?
-Try my Cornbread Sausage Dressing.
+Try my Cornbread Sausage Dressing, but this is a classic Southern cornbread dressing.

 cornbread stuffing in dish with serving spoon next to it on table